wanchunnie/PB-LKS/PBLKS/Trees/readme.md

 ![pic](example.png)

-Here, according to descripotr and visualized tree, we show that the decision path of this tree is:
+Here, according to descriptor and visualized tree, we show that the decision path of this tree is:

 ```
 CTTT(root node) = -13 -> go right